linebender/peniko/README.md

 </div>

-The peniko library builds on top of [kurbo] and provides a set of generic types that define styles for rendering and composition.
+The Peniko library builds on top of [kurbo] and provides a set of generic types that define styles for rendering and composition.

-The name "peniko" is Esperanto for "brush" which is one family of types that the library contains.
+The name "Peniko" is Esperanto for "brush" which is one family of types that the library contains.

 ## Community

 [![Linebender Zulip, #kurbo stream](https://img.shields.io/badge/Linebender-%23kurbo-red?logo=Zulip)](https://xi.zulipchat.com/#narrow/stream/260979-kurbo)

-Discussion of peniko development happens in the Linebender Zulip at <https://xi.zulipchat.com/>, specifically the [#kurbo stream](https://xi.zulipchat.com/#narrow/stream/260979-kurbo).
+Discussion of Peniko development happens in the Linebender Zulip at <https://xi.zulipchat.com/>, specifically the [#kurbo stream](https://xi.zulipchat.com/#narrow/stream/260979-kurbo).
 All public content can be read without logging in

 ## License